lfloris/openshift-dev-training/Labs/Lab07-Source2Image/s2i-cli-ex-2.md

 After running the command explore what the objects that come as a result of the build command:

 ```
-$ oc get is
+$ oc get imagestream
 NAME        IMAGE REPOSITORY                                                                      TAGS     UPDATED
 nodejs-ex   default-route-openshift-image-registry.apps.demo.ibmdte.net/lab07-s2i-cli/nodejs-ex   latest   23 seconds ago
 ```

-Take a note of how the build command created two image streams.
+Notice how the build command created two image streams.
 Image streams are a way for OpenShift to keep a central index of images that are used for deployments.
-The Image stream point to the internal registry in which the images are stored.
-At any point, if the image to which the IS points to is renewed, the ImageStream will keep track of that by assigning a new image tag.
-The build command created two IS one for the builder image and one for the application container image.
+The ImageStream points to the internal registry in which the images are stored.
+At any point, if the image to which the ImageStream points to is renewed, the ImageStream will keep track of that by assigning a new image tag.
+The build command created two ImageStream one for the builder image and one for the application container image.

 ```
 $ oc get builds